Explore Scientific ED127 Essential Series Air-Spaced Triplet Refractor Telescope - ES-ED127075-04

 Featuring an air-spaced triplet optical design that virtually eliminates chromatic aberrations, this telescope generates brilliant high-contrast images by combining genuine FCD1 HOYA extra-low dispersion (ED) glass and proprietary EMD enhanced multi-layer coatings on all optical surfaces.

 The cradle rings feature a built-in handle, sculpted for secure handling.
 The top face of the handle is slotted to allow a 1/4x20 bolt for attaching a DSLR for "piggyback" imaging.
 The bottom of the cradle ring includes a V-block (Vixen-style) plate for attaching to your equatorial mount.
+The telescope comes with the Explore Scientific 2N1 Finder Scope Base installed.
+(Finder scope sold separately.)

 |Tube Length w/ Dew Shield||41.75"; 1060mm|